AlexanderEllis/blog/content/posts/writing-swe.md

 #### A handful of Jira tickets

 We loosely track our work items in Jira, and I added a few, mostly summarizing a few future work items.
+I also provided updates on existing tickets.
 Not much to write home about here.

 #### A feedback form for the new grad on our team